YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 ## Minimal mass to pretend at the star title

-## Going further: recommanded readings
+## Going further: recommended readings

 - An introduction to Star Formation - D. Ward-Thompson and A. P. Whitworth - Cambdrige University Press - 2011